dloher/dloher-tufte-css-jekyll/portfolio/_posts/2012-10-01-limits-of-control.md

 layout: post
 ---

-Europe’s borders and border control practices have undergone profound change in recent years.
+Europe’s borders and border control practices have undergone a profound change in recent years.
 {%marginfigure 'return' 'assets/img/return.png' 'Assisted voluntary return is a contradiction in terms, as it ignores the characteristics of the return migration bureaucracy as a structure of violence (Graeber 2012), based on the permanent threat of deportation (De Genova 2010).
 <br>
 <br>--De Genova, Nicholas.
 2010.
 "The Deportation Regime.
 Sovereignty, Space, and the Freedom of Movement."
 In *The Deportation Regime.
 Sovereignty, Space, and the Freedom of Movement,* edited by Nicholas De Genova and Nathalie Peutz, 33–65.
 Durham, London: Duke University Press.